 Relax Would Ya’?
-If you’re naturally a stressed out person, lowering stress will make flying a lot easier for you.
-Try meditation, exercise, controlled breathing, reading or just putting an hour aside every day to do something you enjoy.
+If you’re naturally a stressed-out person, lowering stress will make flying a lot easier for you.
+Try meditation, exercise, controlled breathing, reading, or just putting an hour aside every day to do something you enjoy.
 You’ll become more relaxed in no time.
 If you’re serious about getting over your fear of flying you can take courses that let you do short flights or flight simulations.
-You can also practice positive thinking and visualization (this means don’t spend too much time reading up on every horrific plane crash that has ever happened).
-Carry a stress ball, your favorite teddy bear, music, watch the in flight movie (even if it’s horrible), anything to ease your mind from your fear of flying.
+You can also practice positive thinking and visualization (these means don’t spend too much time reading up on every horrific plane crash that has ever happened).
+Carry a stress ball, your favorite teddy bear, music, watch the in-flight movie (even if it’s horrible), anything to ease your mind from your fear of flying.

 Tips & tricks: If you can afford to cough up the extra cash, pick direct flights.
-Less airtime means less stress and pull out your hair time.
+Less airtime means less stress and pulls out your hair time.